Low-Light Plants for Dressing up your Bathroom

 Snake Plants: If you're looking for an easy to grow low light houseplant, it doesn't get much better than a snake plant.
-Whether you call it Snake Plant, Sansevieria, Mother-in-laws tongue, or Snake Plant, there are very few indoor plants that are easier to grow.
+Whether you call it Snake Plant, Sansevieria, or Mother-in-laws tongue, there are very few indoor plants that are easier to grow.
 Snake plants are perfect for any home, apartment, or office.
 They thrive in low-light, including fluorescent lights in windowless offices.

 The snake plant is an ideal plant for indoor homes and offices because it is a superb air purifier.
 They are unique to the plant world because they convert carbon dioxide to oxygen at night, making them ideal plants to have in your bedroom.

 Low light house plants can be rotated in and out of dark rooms every few weeks to give them a little boost of sunlight if they start to look sad.
 Many people buy two identical houseplants and rotate them in and out of darker rooms such as bathrooms, for example.

 Low light house plants will require less water than those in bright light, so be careful to let them dry out in between watering.
 Over watering can kill your plant.
 Here are a few ways you can tell if your plant needs a drink.

 - Probe the Soil - stick your finger ¼ inch into the soil to determine if it is wet, moist, or dry.
 This is probably one of the easiest and most accurate ways to check moisture level.

 - Heaviness - lifting the plant, if the plant feels heavy it probably has enough water.
 If light when lifted, could mean the plant is dry.